-The BCIIF is governed by a Board of Directors consisting of two members.
-The Minister of Finance appoints the Board members.
-The BCIIF works closely with the Ministry and is acting in accordance with the Crown Agencies Resource Office and the Board Resourcing and Development Office's governance guidelines.
+The BCIIF is governed by a Board of Directors.
+The Minister of Jobs, Tourism and Innovation appoints the Board members.
+The BCIIF works closely with the Ministry and acts with due regard to the Crown Agencies Resource Office and the Board Resourcing and Development Office's governance guidelines.